AdguardTeam/AGLint/README.md

 3. Run AGlint **in your project folder**:
    - NPM: `aglint lint` (or `npx aglint lint` if you installed it locally)
    - Yarn: `yarn aglint lint`

+## VSCode extension

+We have created a VSCode extension that fully covers adblock filter list syntax.
+It is available [here](https://marketplace.visualstudio.com/items?itemName=adguard.adblock).

+This extension enables syntax highlighting, and it's compatible with `AGLint`.
+GitHub Linguist [also uses](https://github.com/github/linguist/pull/5968) this extension to highlight adblock filter lists.

+We strongly recommend using this extension if you are working with adblock filter lists.

 ## Special comments